-The latency was measured by deliberately delaying the kick to bunch 2, and observing the kick vs. added delay (Figure 6).
+The latency was measured by deliberately delaying the kick to bunch 2, and observing the kick vs. added delay (Figure 4).
 This used a special version of the FPGA firmware, without the inclusion of real-time charge normalisation.
 The delay at which bunch 2 stops being kicked, defined as 90% of full kick to bunch 2, corresponds to a latency equal to the bunch spacing.
 The difference between the 90% kick point and zero added delay gives a measure of the amount of timing slack in the system, and hence, subtracting this from the bunch spacing of 154 ns yields a latency of c.
 132 ns.
-The inclusion of real-time charge-normalisation uses an extra 3 clock cycles in the FPGA firmware, increasing the system latency by $8.4 \mathrm{ns}$ to $c.140 \mathrm{ns}$ .
+The inclusion of real-time charge-normalisation uses an extra 3 clock cycles in the FPGA firmware, increasing the system latency by 8.4ns to c.140ns.

-Figure 5: Beam position vs. bunch number.
+Figure 5: Beam position vs. bunch number: low (top), medium (middle) and high (bottom) gain.